jjycavailles/jjycavailles.github.io/me.md

     grid_items:
       - title:
         content: >-
           <div style="text-align: justify">I am a mathematician pursuing a Ph.D. in biology/ecology.
-I develop mathematical models to understand how ecosystems are structured to cope with environmental changes. <br/> My ultimate goal is to contribute to a transdisciplinary theory of systems in changing environments.
-My approach involves solving specific puzzles within relevant fields like ecology, ideally with practical applications for everyday life.
+I develop mathematical models to understand how ecosystems are structured to cope with environmental changes.
+My ultimate goal is to contribute to a transdisciplinary theory that elucidates the behavior of organisms in changing environments.
+My main inquiry is: What strategies do organisms employ to thrive in dynamic environments?
+My approach involves modeling specific puzzles within relevant fields like ecology, ideally with practical applications for everyday life.
 Step by step, I aim to assimilate different concepts, such as disturbances or self-regulations, into a more general formal framework.</div>
           <br/>Keywords: mathematical modeling, theoretical ecology, complex system, game theory, resilience
         actions:
           - label: jjycavailles@gmail.com